• Free shipping on all orders

 Final Thoughts

 Any diet one intends to use for their cat has inherent risks and benefits associated with it.
-Though there are many anecdotal benefits of feeding cats a raw meat-based diet, many of these claims haven’t been studied extensively enough to make reliant claims about their long-term use.
-At the same time, the risks associated with the diet have been extensively researched and documented, and should be taken seriously before committing to the change.
+Though there are many anecdotal benefits of feeding cats a raw meat-based diet, many of these claims haven’t been studied extensively enough to make reliable claims about their long-term use.
+At the same time, the risks associated with the diet have been extensively researched and documented and it should be taken seriously before committing to the change.

-It is important to stay on top of veterinary check-ups, nutritional research, and raw-food news to ensure you provide your cat with the best possible diet and quality of life.
-The dedication you put towards your feline’s culinary well-being will allow your cat to live a happy, healthy, and fulfilling life.
+It is important to stay on top of veterinary check-ups, nutritional research, and raw food news to ensure you provide your cat with the best possible diet and quality of life.
+The dedication you put toward your feline’s culinary well-being will allow your cat to live a happy, healthy, and fulfilling life.

 +Sources